 - Copy God and reward the people around us the way He does

-It’s also important that those in public ministry get a firm grip of this reality too.
-For me as a prophetic leader much of what I do is public.
-I’m aware of how much God rewards me through this ministry: favor with people, influence, opportunities and gratitude.
-However I’m also aware that these are rewards that I’m receiving now – on earth.
-For me what’s helpful is to make sure every now and then I give myself a spiritual health check.
+It’s vital that those in public ministry get a firm grip on this reality.
+As a prophetic leader, much of what I do is public.
+I know God rewards me through this ministry: favor with people, influence, opportunities, and gratitude.
+However, I’m also aware that these are rewards I’m receiving now – on earth.
+For me, what’s helpful is to make sure now and then I give myself a spiritual health check.
 It’s simply a series of questions:

-Is all my revelation from God out there on the internet/pulpit or is there some that I’m treasuring in my heart?
+- Is all my revelation from God out there on the internet/pulpit, or is there something I’m treasuring in my heart?

-Am I studying the bible just to get something more to say or am I genuinely excited about growing more in love with Jesus?
+- Am I studying the bible to get something more to say, or am I genuinely excited about growing more in love with Jesus?

-There is a subtle but very real danger for those in public ministry to have the majority of their rewards on earth.
+There is a subtle but genuine danger for those in public ministry to have most of their rewards on earth.

-Secondly, once we have a firm insight into how God rewards we then need to copy Him.
-We give rewards all the time to people we deem important or valuable.
-Our attention, our time and affection are some of the rewards we give.
-Who we deem important or valuable is key and is actually why God’s system of rewards is different to the world’s.
-If we get carried along with the tide of western culture, the people we see as important will usually be the celebrity types (in church terms, those in public ministry.)
-But if we allow ourselves to get swept up with Gods perspective, we begin to see value everywhere in all sorts of people in all sorts of ways.
+Secondly, we need to copy how God rewards.
+We give rewards all the time to people we deem essential or valuable.
+Our attention, our time, and affection are some of the prizes we offer.
+Who we consider necessary or beneficial is crucial and is why God’s reward system differs from the world’s.
+If we get carried along with the tide of western culture, the people we see as important will usually be the celebrity types (in Church terms, those in public ministry.)
+But if we allow ourselves to get swept up in God’s perspective, we begin to see value everywhere in all sorts of people.

-The reality is that there are gifts/treasures in every single person in the church; young, old, rich, poor, charismatic, shy, eloquent or rough round the edges.
-We together are God’s children and as God’s kids we have incredible value.
-When you walk into a group of God’s people it’s like walking into heavenly treasure cave; prophecy, wisdom, strategy, kindness, healing, knowledge, understanding, encouragement, innovation are just some of the treasures that are in people waiting to be used and given away.
-When we copy the world’s celebrity value system we seriously insult what’s available in the body of Christ and often miss the gifts and answers God is longing to give us.
+The reality is that there are gifts/treasures in every single person in the Church; young, old, rich, poor, charismatic, shy, eloquent, or rough round the edges.
+We are God’s children, and as God’s kids, we have incredible value.
+When you walk into a group of God’s people, it’s like walking into a sacred treasure cave; prophecy, wisdom, strategy, practical wisdom, kindness, healing, knowledge, understanding, encouragement, and innovation are just some of the treasures that are in people waiting to be used and given away.
+When we copy the world’s celebrity value system, we seriously insult what’s available in the body of Christ and often miss the gifts and answers God is longing to give us.

 When we comprehend this, we have the opportunity to revolutionize culture.
 Can you imagine a world where God’s system of rewards was at large?
-The celebration of people is broadened, which in turn encourages people everywhere to walk into their true destiny.
+We broaden the celebration of people, encouraging people everywhere to walk into their true destiny.